owncloud/ocis/ocis/adr/0011-global-url-format.md

 * An url shortener can create urls like `/s/<token>` which could be used as a stable link to a resource.
 * Links for anonymous users will resolve to `/public/<token>`

-The alias namespace hierarchy and depth can be pre determined by the admin.
+The alias namespace hierarchy and depth can be pre-determined by the admin.
 Even if aliases change the `id` parameter prevents bookmarks from breaking.
 A user can decide to build a different hierarchy by using his own registry.

 What about shares?
-Similar to `/home` it must reflect the user: `/shares/einstein` would list all shares *by* einstein for the currently logged in user.
+Similar to `/home` it must reflect the user: `/shares/einstein` would list all shares *by* einstein for the currently logged-in user.
 The ui needs to apply the same URL rewriting as for space based URLs: when navigating into a share the URL has to switch from `/personal/einstein/relative/path/to/shared/resource` to `/shares/einstein/<unique and potentially namespaced alias for shared resource>`.
 When more than one `resource` was shared a name collision would occur.
 To prevent this we can use ids `/shares/einstein/id/<resource_id` or namespaced aliases `/shares/einstein/files/alias`.
 Similar to the `/trash` prefix we could treat `/shares` as a filter for the shared resources a user has access to, but that would disclose unshared path segments in personal spaces.
 We could make that a feature and let users create an alias for a shared resource, similar as for public links.
 Then they can decide if they want to disclose the full path in their personal space (or another workspace) or if they want to use an alias which is then accessed at `/shares/einstein/<alias>`.
 As a default we could take the alias at creation time from the filename.
-That way two shares to a resource with the same name, eg.: `/personal/einstein/project AAA/foo` and `/personal/einstein/project BBB/foo` would lead to `/shares/einstein/foo` (a CS3 internal reference to `/personal/einstein/project AAA/foo`) and `/shares/einstein/foo (2)` (a CS3 internal reference to `/personal/einstein/project BBB/foo`). `foo (2)` would keep its name even when `foo` is deleted or renamed.
+That way two shares to a resource with the same name, e.g.: `/personal/einstein/project AAA/foo` and `/personal/einstein/project BBB/foo` would lead to `/shares/einstein/foo` (a CS3 internal reference to `/personal/einstein/project AAA/foo`) and `/shares/einstein/foo (2)` (a CS3 internal reference to `/personal/einstein/project BBB/foo`). `foo (2)` would keep its name even when `foo` is deleted or renamed.
 Well an id as the alias might be better then, because users might rename these aliases, which would break URLs if they have been bookmarked.
 In any case this would make end user more aware of what they share AND it would allow them to choose an arbitrary context for the links they want to send out: personal internal share URLs.

 With these different namespaces the `/files` part in the URL becomes obsolete, because the files application can be registered for multiple namespaces: `/personal`, `/workspaces`, `/shares`, `/trash` ...

 * Good, because it contains a global path
-* Good, because spaces with namespaced aliases can by bookmarked and copied into mails or chat without disclosing unshared path segments, as the space is supposed to be shared
+* Good, because spaces with namespaced aliases can be bookmarked and copied into mails or chat without disclosing unshared path segments, as the space is supposed to be shared
 * Good, because the UI can detect broken paths and notify the user to update his bookmark if the resource could be found by `id`
 * Good, because the `/files` part might only be required for `id` only based lookup to let the web ui know which app is responsible for the route
 * Good, because it turns shares into deliberately named spaces in `/shares/<owner>/<alias>`